Odd triplet superconductivity induced by the moving condensate

+The mechanism which we have discussed for the minimal model of homogeneous system works as well for the proximity system where the spin splitting field is provided by the exchange interaction in the ferromagnet adjacent to the superconductor.
+The most striking demonstration of the spin-triplet correlations with $\bm d_{sw}\perp \bm h$ can be achieved in a S/F structure with Rashba SOC shown in Fig.~\ref{Fig:1}.
+Below we show that generation of LRT in the ferromagnet can be fully controlled by the external magnetic field.
+This effect and its experimental manifestations are discussed below.

-{\it LRT generated by a magnetic field } The most striking demonstration of the spin-triplet correlations with $\bm d_s\perp \bm h$ can be achieved in a S/F structure with Rashba SOC shown in Fig.~\ref{Fig:1}.
-First, let us notice that for $\bm B=0$ we have $\bm d_s=0$ and therefore despite the presence of SOC only $S_z=0$ Cooper pairs are generated.
-Such correlations decay in the ferromagnet at the length scale $\xi_F = \sqrt{D/h}$ which is rather short - $\xi_F\sim 1$ nm in usual materials.
+{\it LRT Josephson effect in SFS junction stimulated by a magnetic field } For the setup in Fig.~\ref{Fig:1}a with $\bm B=0$ we have $\bm d_{sw}=0$ and therefore despite the presence of SOC only $S_z=0$ Cooper pairs are generated.
+Such correlations decay in the diffusive ferromagnet at the length scale $\xi_F = \sqrt{D/h}$ which is rather short - $\xi_F\sim 1$ nm in usual materials.
 Thus with exponential accuracy the superconductivity is absent at the distances $x\gg \xi_F$ from the S/F interface.

-At the same time the correlations with $\bm d_s\neq 0$ that appear at $\bm B\neq 0$ have $S_z=\pm 1$.
+At the same time the correlations with $\bm d_{sw}\neq 0$ that appear at $\bm B\neq 0$ have $S_z=\pm 1$.
 Therefore they are LRT which are robust to the spin depairing and the only correlations that survive at the distances $x\gg \xi_F$ from the S/F interface in the ferromagnet.
 In the setup shown in Fig.\ref{Fig:1}a such pairs appear only upon applying the magnetic field $\bm B \perp \bm h$.
 Hence we claim to find the mechanism of the odd triplet superconductivity generated by the magnetic field.
 Formation of LRTs has important consequence in the transport properties\cite{ Robinson2010,Khaire2010, singh2015colossal,Singh2016, lahabi2017controlling, Iovan2014} which can be directly measured using the electrical probes.
 Below we discuss two of them - the tunnel conductance and Josephson current.